-Below you can find out more about our principal members:
+Below you can find out more about some of our players:

 Seb Gillot - Keyboards/Director

-Born in London, Seb is a freelance organist, harpsichordist, conductor and teacher.
-A prize-winning Fellow of the Royal College of Organists, and recipient of the Worshipful Company of Musicians' Silver Medal, he has given solo recitals at St Paul’s, Westminster and Coventry Cathedrals, as well as at the Three Choirs Festival.
+Born in London, Seb is a freelance organist, harpsichordist and conductor.
+A prize-winning Fellow of the Royal College of Organists, he has given solo recitals at St Paul’s, Westminster and Coventry Cathedrals, as well as at the Three Choirs Festival.
+He is continually in demand as a continuo player and early keyboard specialist, playing with groups including The Hanover Band and Eboracum Baroque.
+He is a founding member of Endelienta Baroque.

 Rosalind Ridout - Flute